From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Methodology

 \section{Methodology}

-In this study, we conducted an SLR following the well-established guidelines proposed by Petersen et al.~\cite{PETERSEN20151}.
-Our methodology, illustrated in Figure~\ref{fig:methodology}, includes three main phases: Planning, Conducting, and Reporting.
-In the remainder of this section, we detail the Planning phase.
+In this study, we conducted an SLR following established guidelines proposed by Petersen et al.~\cite{PETERSEN20151}.Following the adopted guidelines, we carried out the review through three structured phases: planning, conducting, and reporting.
+In this section, we present the research questions, search strategy, selection criteria, study selection process, and the publication trends and venue distribution of the included studies.